Xirish-eq/Eq/README.md

-this UI is desined to be used along with This Darkmode maps
+this UI is desined to be used along with Darkmode maps on the THJ server
 <https://github.com/xackery/eq-darkmodemaps/releases>